GenomicsAotearoa/hts_workshop_mpi/docs/level1/12_shell_navigation.md

     ls
     ```

+    ??? success "Output"

+        ```bash
+        level1  ondemand
+        ```

 `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.
-Identify the folder that corresponds to your user name, then navigate into that folder using the `cd` command.
+We can navigate into one of these directories using the `cd` command.

-Once inside, use the `ls` command identify the name of the next folder, and use the `cd` command to enter that folder.

-Use the `ls` command one final time to view the ontents.
+Once inside, use `ls` command one final time to view the contents.

 !!! terminal "code"